Fiat 131: 131 Hybrid

-Series 3
+Series 3 (1981–1984)

 The 131 was updated again in March 1981.
 By this time, the car was no longer offered in the USA.
 Production of the Racing/Sport versions ceased, although these were sold well into 1982.
 The same 2.0 TC (twin cam) engine went to the Supermirafiori.
+Also the normal 2-door versions were no longer produced.
 The car was renamed 131 Super Brava in Australia.
-The car received a slightly updated interior (instruments, single-piece glovebox lid), whilst lower rubbing strips found their way onto all models up to CL specification.
-The Supermirafiori received larger lower door cladding.
-Mechanically, Mirafiori versions now received overhead cam engines rather than pushrod versions; a new 1.4 litre engine and a revised 1.6 litre.
-Also new were the clutch and gearboxes, a tweaked suspension was also introduced and the gas tank increased in size by three litres, for a total 53 L capacity.
+The car received a slightly updated interior (instruments, single-piece glovebox lid), and thanks to changes to the furniture and headliner, the passengers had more seating room: 6 cm in length, 2 cm in height.
+Central door locking and electrically operated side windows became standard for the Supermirafiori versions.
+Outside, lower rubbing strips found their way onto all models up to CL specification while the Supermirafiori received larger lower door cladding.
+On all versions the door hinges were changed to offer a larger opening angle.
+Mechanically, Mirafiori models now received single overhead cam engines with a balance shaft, rather than pushrod versions: a new 1.4 litre engine and a revised 1.6 litre.
+Also new were the clutch and gearboxes, a tweaked suspension was introduced and the gas tank increased in size by three litres, for a total 53 L capacity.

 In June 1981, a new sport version, the Volumetrico Abarth, was introduced to some markets, with a supercharged version of the familiar 2-litre twin-cam.
 This car, also known as the 2000 TC Compressore, was built in a small series (about 200 units) and could reach 190 km/h.

-In 1983, the production of the saloon version was discontinued, but the estate, now named 131 Maratea, remained in production with two engine choices (115 PS 2.0 TC and 72 PS 2.5 D) until 1984, when they were replaced with the Ritmo-based Regata Weekend.
-These last versions featured four round headlights and the by-now familiar five-bar grille.
+In 1983, the production of the saloon version was discontinued when the Ritmo-based Regata was introduced.
+The estate, now named 131 Maratea, remained in production with two engine choices (115 PS 2.0 TC and 72 PS 2.5 D) until 1984, when they were replaced with the Regata Weekend.
+The Maratea featured four round headlights and the by-now familiar five-bar grille.